Information for pupils isolating

 It is normal to find this period of time difficult.
 Remember, there are lots of people who are available to talk to if you need us.

 If you feel that you need someone to talk to during this time, we are here to listen.
-Mr Jeffery and Ms Lee and your Year Leaders can be contacted via MS Teams.
+Ms Cruickshank, Ms Donovan, Mr Jeffery or your Year Leaders can be contacted via MS Teams.

 You can also call us or email firstname.lastname@example.org and let us know you would like someone to contact you.